andreipfeiffer/css-in-js/README.md

 ## Motivation

-The CSS language and CSS Modules technique have some limitations, some of them having altenative solutions, others just being "annoying" and "less ideal":
+The CSS language and CSS Modules approach have some limitations especially if you want to have solid and type-safe code.
+Some of these limitations having altenative solutions, others are just being "annoying" and "less ideal":

 - **Styles cannot be co-located with components**
-  This can be cumbersome when authoring many small components.
-For large components/containers/pages/screens this isn't an issue, because you probably prefer to extract the styles in a separate file.
+  This can be frustrating when authoring many small components, but it's not a deal breaker.
+For large components/containers/pages/screens this isn't an actual issue, because you probably prefer to extract the styles in a separate file.

 - **Styles usage is disconnected from their definition**
-  You get no IntelliSense with CSS modules, of what styles/classes are defined in the `.module.css` files, making **copy-paste** a required tool, lowering the DX.
+  You get no IntelliSense with CSS Modules, of what styles/classes are defined in the `.module.css` files, making **copy-paste** a required tool, lowering the DX.
+It also makes refactoring very cumbersome, because of the lack of safety.

 - **Styles cannot access design tokens**
-  Any design tokens, defined in JS/TS cannot be directly used.
-We could inject them as [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), but we still don't get any IntelliSense.
-So, the only reasonable solution would be **inline styles**, which is less performant and also introduces another way to write styles (camelCase vs. kebab-case), while also splitting the styling in 2 different places.
+  Any design tokens, defined in JS/TS cannot be directly used in CSS.
+There are 2 workarouns for this issue, neither of them being elegant:
+  1. We could inject them as [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), but we still don't get any IntelliSense or type-safety
+  2. We could use **inline styles**, which is less performant and also introduces another way to write styles (camelCase vs. kebab-case), while also splitting the styling in 2 different places.

 <br />